 At first it was a lot of trial and error.
 Once I learned the triangle of exposure things really started clicking for me.

 I’m proof that you don’t need top of the line gear to make beautiful photos.
 I do not own and have never owned an L-lense from Canon.
 While they are great I’m sure, you might not be able to purchase one right off the bat if you are just starting out.
 I don’t have any immediate plans to purchase one either.

 Here’s a tip: Don’t purchase the kits.
 They come with too many things you don’t need and lenses you will want to upgrade from anyway if you’re serious about photography.
 I have never used a kit lens and here’s why.
 The aperture isn’t low enough.
 You want to start with a lens with an aperture starting at 1.8 at least.
 The lower the aperture usually the higher the cost of the lens, usually.
 The 50mm 1.8 is probably the best lens to start off with if you’re on a small budget.
 This thing retails for $125 and provides a great quality photo.

 Professional photographers edit with professional editing software.
 So you will need Lightroom & Photoshop or at least one of those.
-You can sign up for the Adobe Creative Cloud HERE.
+You can get the Photography Bundle from Adobe and pay $9.99 per month, which is what I do.
+You can get that at Adobe Creative Cloud HERE.